-Breast density is a measure of how much fibrous and glandular tissue (fibroglandular tissue) is in your breast, as compared to fat tissue.
-It isn't related to breast size or firmness and cannot be felt.
+Breast density is a measure of how much fibrous and glandular tissue there is in your breast, as compared to fat tissue.
+It isn't related to breast size or firmness.

 - Glandular tissue is made up of lobules and ducts.
 The lobules produce milk.
 The ducts carry the milk from the lobules to the nipple. - Fibrous tissue and fat give breasts their size and shape and support the other structures.